 And a huge ‘thank you’ to Mr. Osborne, a giant in his encyclopedic knowledge of Hollywood musicals, for taking a personal interest in boosting the cultural memory of Cole and his career.

-Jack Cole belonged first to the modern dance world, brandishing the rather impeccable credential of figuring among the last crop of Denishawn dancers.
+Jack Cole belonged first to the modern dance world, brandishing the impressive credential of figuring among the last crop of Denishawn dancers.
 During the Depression’s waning years, he forged a market for dance in nightclubs with his exotic and proprietary ‘Hindu-jazz’ act.
-All of this high-impact artfulness Cole brought to bear as a top-dog Hollywood choreographer in the forties and fifties, creating indelible solo vehicles for bombshells like Monroe, Hayworth and Grable.
+All of this high-impact artfulness Cole brought to bear as a top-dog Hollywood choreographer in the ’40s and ’50s, creating indelible solo vehicles for movie bombshells like Marilyn Monroe, Rita Hayworth and Betty Grable.

 [Read my essay written for the Dance Heritage Coalition about Jack Cole’s career here.]

 In the photo below, Cole runs Betty Grable through her moves, at a camera-ready moment, in “Down Boy” from THREE FOR THE SHOW (1955).
-This photo speaks to me in a way unlike other Hollywood lore.
 Glancing at the costume you won’t be surprised to learn that Cole was concurrently working on KISMET at MGM.
-The photo captures a marvelous disconnect between Grable and her coach.
-She’s being Betty Grable — and he’s either thinking about his lunch (perhaps not, the guy barely ate) or he wants his charge to glance downward.
+The photo captures an amusing disconnect between Grable and her coach.
+She’s being Betty Grable — and he’s either thinking about his lunch or he wants his charge to glance downward.

 Like this?
 Read more: